 Before we begin, let’s quickly take a look at why you might need to create a secure client portal on your WordPress site.

-Having a private WordPress client portal (or customer portal) is a great way to enhance your service offering.
-Essentially, it’s a private area on your WordPress website that clients can access using a password.
+Having a private WordPress client portal (or WordPress customer portal) is a great way to enhance your service offering.

 You can do this with a WordPress client portal plugin.
 For photographers, the exact method depends on whether you want to sell photos online: